JasonArticulate/JasonArticulate/README.md

 ## ⚡ Fun fact:

-When I'm not coding or working, you can catch me spending time with my misses and daughter!
+When I'm not coding or working, you can catch me spending time with my family, gaming, or exploring new technologies.